What is the car trade-in process? Do I lose money by trading?

 What if you still owe money on your trade vehicle?
 Can you still trade it?

 Yes, but watch out.
-If your loan payoff is less than your car is worth as a trade-in, the dealer will take your car, pay off your loan balance, and apply the remainder as a credit toward your new car.
+If your loan payoff is less than your car is worth as a trade-in, you are in a good position to trade.
+The dealer will take your car, pay off your loan balance, and apply the remainder as down payment credit toward your new car.
 This remainder is your positive trade equity.

 Sometimes, if you have too much negative equity in an old loan, you may find it difficult to get a new loan.
 Banks and loan companies don’t like to loan you more money than a car is worth.
 The only solution is to make a cash down payment to offset some or all of the negative equity.